 Frequency of Verification:

 At time of PDW recruitment prior to hire, and thereafter, once hired, as necessary.
-The VF/EA FMS-Support Broker entity will verify that PDW qualifications are met during the employment process and will execute a Medicaid provider agreement with each PDW on behalf of DHCF.
+The VF/EA FMS-Support Broker entity verifies that PDW qualifications are met during the employment process and executes a Medicaid provider agreement with each PDW on behalf of DHCF.

 13) Case Management